RESIDENTIAL ENERGY PERFORMANCE RATING AND DISCLOSURE

 PART 1.0, SCOPE, PURPOSE AND BACKGROUND

 Local government plays a critical role in making it easier for people to save energy, protect against rising energy prices and reduce carbon pollution.
-The Home Energy Score program seeks to accelerate market adoption of energy efficiency by requiring the disclosure of a home energy performance report, including a U.S. DOE Home Energy Score, before listing a home for sale in the city of Portland.
-Requiring home energy scores is one policy tool the City has available to catalyze change in the residential sector.
+The City of Portland Home Energy Score program seeks to accelerate market adoption of energy efficiency by requiring the disclosure of a home energy performance report, including a U.S. Department of Energy (U.S. DOE) Home Energy Score, before listing a home for sale in the city of Portland.

-Residential Energy Performance Rating and Disclosure - Full Text of Manual (PDF Document, 344 kb)
+Residential Energy Performance Rating and Disclosure - Full Text of Manual (PDF Document, 1.05 MB)

 Adopted by Director of Bureau of Planning and Sustainability and effective June 8, 2017.

 Filed for inclusion in PPD June 8, 2017.

 Amended by Director of Bureau of Planning and Sustainability September 13, 2017.

 Amended by Director of Bureau of Planning and Sustainability December 18, 2017.